justinmclean/gravitino/README.md

 ## Introduction

-Apache Gravitino is a high-performance, geo-distributed, and federated metadata lake.
-It manages metadata directly in different sources, types, and regions, providing users with unified metadata access for data and AI assets.
+Apache Gravitino is the universal catalog for data and AI.
+Manage your data and AI assets seamlessly with our flexible, unified governance framework and lakehouse federation capabilities.

 ![Gravitino Architecture](docs/assets/gravitino-architecture.png)